UchuuJ/da-techtest/README.md

 Voila we have installed and set up the application.

 ## Usage Guide
-In order to use the calculator we recomend you use [Postman](http://localhost.co.uk) I have included two postman collection requests for testing.
+In order to use the calculator we recommend you use [Postman](https://postman.com) I have included two postman collection requests for testing.
+These requests can be found in the root of the repository `'da tech test.postman_collection.json'`

 ## API Guide